huggingface/transformers/CONTRIBUTING.md

 We have added [templates](https://github.com/huggingface/transformers/tree/main/templates) to help you get started with your issue.

-## Do you want to implement a new model?
+## Do You Want to Implement a New Model?

 New models are constantly released and if you want to implement a new model, please provide the following information